ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/Dog-shit-FMT-Safety-Procedures-Summary.md

 When I did my risky n-of-1 FMT from an animal source, I took extreme precautions and sought out to cover as many of the risks as I could.
 But unlike human trials, where there is a track record of safety when done using screened donors and under medical supervision, doing a DIY one is a different issue and much more risky and have had had lead to sepsis and death.
 And my thing wasn't even a human DIY option.

-As far as I can tell, I'm was the only person who's tried doing this with animal sources, if you don't count ancient medical techniques that we've lost to time.
+As far as I can tell, I am the only person who's tried doing this with animal sources, if you don't count ancient medical techniques that we've lost to time.
 I had to make this up as I went and am certain I missed things and made mistakes.
 This is why I want to get actual scientists involved and get legitimage research done.

 Also, while I have spent a lot of time exploring this space, these precautions are heavily informed by my own obsessive tracking of my health and my particular circumstances (both health issues and environmental circumstances.
 I have been working diligently on my own health issues as a basically a full time job since 2014, and even literally was employed as a independent (medical) research assistant for part of it.
 My life has been dedicated to this space and even then this is not something I can recommend to anyone.